DOCUMENT TSC-2026/B10 · BLOG POST 10 · ECOSYSTEM STRATEGY · REV. 01

 Full background →

 I built the Shopify Partner Program.
-I know the ecosystem from the inside.
-And the current consolidation dynamic is unlike anything I've seen in the fifteen years since.
-PE is not circling the Shopify app market — it's already here.
+The current consolidation dynamic is unlike anything I have seen in the fifteen years since.
+PE is not circling the Shopify app market.
+It is already here.
 The question is whether app founders are paying attention at the right time.

 This is not theoretical.
 Roll-up vehicles are actively bidding on apps in the loyalty, review, SMS, and retention categories.
 Strategic acquirers are buying before smaller players reach scale.
-The consolidation wave that hit digital marketing tools in 2015–2018 and email marketing SaaS in 2018–2022 is now arriving in the Shopify ecosystem.
-The founders who understand what's driving it will have a much better outcome than the ones who notice it five years from now.
+The consolidation wave that hit digital marketing tools in 2015–2018 and email marketing SaaS in 2018–2022 is arriving in the Shopify ecosystem now.
+The founders who understand what is driving it will have a much better outcome than the ones who notice it five years from now.

 The first major consolidation wave